-This weeks DIY Reversible Kids Apron Pattern is so fun and says summer all over!
+This weeks DIY Kids Reversible Apron Pattern and Tutorial is so fun and says summer all over!
 Yaaaay!
 I am loving all the bright colors!
 My kids really had a great time getting to paint and draw their little hearts out.
 I love little art aprons for kids.
-They are so adorable painting away in their little cover ups.
+They are so adorable painting away in their little cover-ups.
 But since inevitable paint WILL get all over, I thought it would be really great if it looked like it was actually supposed to be there!

 So we used some lemons to hand stamp fabric paint to make color art smocks.
 And we added some cute signs made with canvas squares and Sharpie oil paint markers I got from Michaels Craft Stores to hang in their art space.